palakrajdevneu/ENGR-0201-Organizing-Academic-Success-AI-for-Personalized-Learning/Prompts/ENGR-0201_Prompts.md

 Act as an editor to expand the content with examples, check for grammar, spelling, clarity, and make content suggestions.
 Implement all suggested changes.

-Extend the Python list at the bottom with **11 text-to-image prompts** for the text.

 Output the **full chapter** with all corrections and changes applied.